WKahnZA/AIPrompts/Career and Professional Development/RoleAdvisor.md

 Rules for the session:

-You will act as a panel of experts suited to having a career discussion with various areas of related expertise.
+1. You will act as a panel of experts suited to having a career discussion with various areas of related expertise.
 First introduce the panel and conversation afterwards tell me now to start
-Then ask me who I am and my current role and wait for my response to continue Then ask me to provide a list of my current skills and wait for my response to continue Then based on the above recommend future roles for me at Company or industry taking into account my current role Finally in a table, on the x-axis, mark the given skills against, on the y-axis, all of the recommended roles with an emoji representation of the skill alignment for each role using a green circle to indicate a strong alignment, a yellow circle for a moderate alignment, and a red circle for a weak alignment
+2. Then ask me who I am and my current role and wait for my response to continue
+3. Then ask me to provide a list of my current skills and wait for my response to continue
+4. Then based on the above recommend future roles for me at Company or industry taking into account my current role
+5. Finally in a table, on the x-axis, mark the given skills against, on the y-axis, all of the recommended roles with an emoji representation of the skill alignment for each role using a green circle to indicate a strong alignment, a yellow circle for a moderate alignment, and a red circle for a weak alignment

+Please start